 Bob Jones Academy is an independent Christian school in Greenville, SC, serving students in preschool through grade 12.
 Founded in 1927, BJA is well known for its excellent Christian education.
-All faculty are certified through the South Carolina Association of Christian Schools (SCACS); over 60 percent of all faculty have advanced degrees.
-BJA enjoys high faculty retention and experience—over 85 percent of faculty have 10 or more years of classroom experience, and many faculty members have also authored textbooks or developed online courses.
+All faculty are certified through the South Carolina Association of Christian Schools (SCACS); 60 percent of all faculty have advanced degrees.
+BJA enjoys high faculty retention and experience—85 percent of faculty have 10 or more years of classroom experience, and many faculty members have also authored textbooks or developed online courses.

 American Association of Christian Schools